 The Webster’s definition for the word ‘gall’ is “a skin sore caused by chronic irritation.”
 That is indeed what is happening to the “skin” of the tree.
 It has become infected with the bacterium Agrobacterium tumefaciens, which is found in over 600 species of plants worldwide.

-The infection can be spread to other susceptible plants through contaminated pruning implements, and it also will survive in the soil for many years potentially infecting future plantings.
+The infection can be spread to other susceptible plants through contaminated pruning implements, and it will also survive in the soil for many years potentially infecting future plantings.
 The bacteria are also commonly moved to new locations on the roots of infected plants that are getting transplanted.
-These galls break down over time and the bacteria is returned to the soil to be dispersed by water movement or equipment.
+These galls break down over time and the bacteria are returned to the soil to be dispersed by water movement or equipment.

 Really, the only control method for apple tree gall is prevention.
 Once the bacterium is there, it is difficult to eradicate.
 Choose new plants carefully and inspect them for signs of injury or infection.
 If you do identify a young tree with gall, it is best to dig it up along with the soil surrounding it and dispose of it; don’t add it to the compost pile!
 Burn the infected tree.
 More mature trees often tolerate the infection and can be left alone.

-If you have identified gall in the landscape, be wary about introducing susceptible plants such as roses, fruit trees, poplar or willow.
-Always sterilize pruning implements to avoid cross contamination.
+If you have identified gall in the landscape, be wary about introducing susceptible plants such as roses, fruit trees, poplar, or willow.
+Always sterilize pruning implements to avoid cross-contamination.

 Lastly, trees can be protected from apple crown gall prior to transplantation.
 Dip the roots with a solution of water and the biological control bacteria Agrobacterium radiobacter K84.
 This bacterium produces a natural antibiotic that sits in wound sites preventing infestation of A. tumefaciens.